 It all took place in the parquet floor gym, which offered a light-filled space.
 And we began, Alison Barnett and I, by offering various rhythmic games.

 This was followed by a eurythmy session where children took it in turns to participate and watch.
 To the music of Bach’s “Fuer Elise”, played on the piano by Melissa Payne, six children created a hexagonal form and another 6 created a curving surround, all simultaneously moving in time with the music.

 They had never done anything like this before.
 Not only was there enthusiasm to have another go, but there was also intense observation – obviously not from all, but actually from quite a few of the boys as well as the girls.

-Still the most popular session was definitely, singing Haydn’s beautiful, ‘Dona Nobis Pacem’ as a 2 part round.
+Still the most popular session was definitely, singing Haydn’s beautiful, ‘Dona Nobis Pacem’ as a two-part round.
 They sang so well that, after they had performed it to another class (with encores), one of the child members of the audience, spontaneously came up to Alison to thank her for it!